From Data To Decision: Why Companies Fail to Benefit from Such A Long Journey

-It’s not failure to get qualified data scientists or IT professionals, nor is it finding the right analytical tools.
+It’s not a failure to get qualified data scientists or IT professionals, nor is it finding the right analytical tools.
 The problem confounding companies is – how to implement actionable insights derived from analytics.

-For businesses that have started deploying analytics, the journey starts with data, moves on to its collection, analysis and visualization, finally ending in a decision that has to be then implemented.
+For businesses that have started deploying analytics, the journey starts with data, moves on to its collection, analysis, and visualization, finally ending in a decision that has to be then implemented.
 Yet, like a decathlon athlete who fails to clear that last hurdle, many companies falter at the last mile.

 Realization of value from data to achieve business goals has been a challenge all these years.
 It continues to be so even today.
 For successful implementation of business intelligence, the last mile access to company executives remains of utmost importance, especially when it comes to delivering actionable insights to the team.